Oberlin College '08

 Juliet Lu is a doctoral student at UC Berkeley’s Department of Environmental Science, Policy and Management with a focus on political ecology.
 She is advised by Dr. Nancy Lee Peluso and is a member of the Land Lab and the Graduate Student Association.

 She worked from 2009-2011 at the World Agroforestry Centre in Yunnan, China and from 2012-2013 with the Centre for Development and Environment in Vientiane, Laos.
-During that time, she studied communal forest management in Yunnan, the Grain for Green Program, agroforestry initiatives in Southwest China, and contributed to building a state database of foreign land investments in Laos.
+During that time, she studied communal forest management, the Grain for Green Program, and agroforestry initiatives in Southwest China.
+She also contributed to launching the LaoDECIDE info Project, a database of foreign land investments in Laos, and co-authored a report on its central findings (see link to Schönweger et al. 2012 below).

 Liu Graduate Research Fellowships in Chinese Studies (2018-19)